Sources of Joy

-G.K.
-Chesterton said, “Joy is the gigantic secret of the Christian life.”
 What a true statement.
 The problem is the church has lost its joy and therefore the secret of its life.
-Let’s get some joy back into the church and our lives as believers!
+Let’s get some joy back into the church and our lives as believers.

 There is a vast difference between joy and happiness.
-Chuck Smith defined joy in this way: “Happiness is the level of the soul dependent on outward circumstances (nothing there to ruffle things), whereas joy is a spiritual quality independent of outward circumstances.”
+Chuck Smith contrasts joy and happiness in this way, “Happiness is the level of the soul dependent on outward circumstances (nothing there to ruffle things), whereas joy is a spiritual quality independent of outward circumstances.”
 Jesus’ joy didn’t come from this world’s goods.
 In fact, scripture seems to indicate He lived on somewhat of a sub-poverty level.
 When taxes were due, He borrowed money from a fish to pay them (Matthew 17:27).

-“A certain scribe came and said to Him, Teacher, I will follow You wherever You go.
-And Jesus said to him, Foxes have holes and birds of the air have nests, but the Son of Man has nowhere to lay His head” (Matthew 8:19-20 NKJV).
+Matthew 8:19-20 – “A certain scribe came and said to Him, Teacher, I will follow You wherever You go.
+And Jesus said to him, Foxes have holes and birds of the air have nests, but the Son of Man has nowhere to lay His head.”

-I’m not always happy about my circumstances – are you?
+I’m not always happy about my circumstances, are you?
 Paul was incarcerated when he said, “Rejoice in the Lord always.
-Again I will say, rejoice” (Philippians 4:4 NKJV)!
-We may not be happy about our circumstances, but in spite of what we may be going through God wants to fill us with “joy inexpressible and full of glory” (1 Peter 1:8 KJV).
-This is His will for you and me.
+Again I will say, rejoice” (Philippians 4:4)!
+We may not be happy about our circumstances, but in spite of what we may be going through God wants to fill us with “joy unspeakable and full of glory” (1 Peter 1:8).
+This is God’s will for you and me.

-John 16:20-22 – “Verily, verily, I say unto you, That ye shall weep and lament, but the world shall rejoice: and ye shall be sorrowful, but your sorrow shall be turned into joy.
-And ye now therefore have sorrow: but I will see you again, and your heart shall rejoice, and your joy no man taketh from you” (John 16:20 and 22 KJV).
+John 16:20-22 – “Verily, verily, I say unto you, That you shall weep and lament, but the world shall rejoice: and you shall be sorrowful, but your sorrow shall be turned into joy.
+And you now therefore have sorrow: but I will see you again, and your heart shall rejoice, and your joy no man takes from you.”

 This is a prophetic word for many of you.
 You have been overwhelmed with sorrow and grief to the point of intense weeping and lamentation.
 God is about to turn your sorrow into joy.
 You are about to catch a glimpse of Jesus and your sorrow is going to be turned into joy – and nothing will be able to steal your joy from you.